The Asprokremmos Dam is located 16 kilometres east of Paphos , at an altitude of about 80 metres near the village of Nikokleia.

 More specifically the reservoir is situated to the north of the Xeropotamos Bridge and it is built over the Xeros River which flows from the Kykkos mountains.

-The Asprokremmos Lake is a manmade lake located in the Paphos district.
 The water is recycled by the manmade dam of Asprokremmos which operated in 1982.
-It is the second largest manmade lake in Cyprus after the largest one of Kouris.
+It is the second largest manmade lake in Cyprus after the largest one of Kouris dam.

-The construction began during 1976 after the Turkish invasion and were completed in 1980 with a cost of 25 million pounds.
-It is located at 16 kilometres east of Paphos at an altitude of 80 metres near the Nikoklia Village.
-Its water s used for the irrigation of the Paphos Valley as well as the Paphos town and Yeroskipou Village.
-It is a dirt made lake with a capacity of 52375 cubical metres.
+The dam's water is used for the irrigation of the Paphos Valley as well as the Paphos town and Yeroskipou.
+It is a dirt made lake with a height of 53 metres , a width of 220 metres and length of 700 metres with a capacity of 52.375 cubical metres.
 The lake includes many fish such as bass, carp, roach and trout.

 Lastly it is also worth mentioning that the area there is very beautiful and some people plan their visits with a peaceful walk around the dam.

 The reservoir overflowed during March 2019 which is of great importance as it hasn’t occurred since 2013.
 It has however overflown six times (2012, 2004, 1989, 1988) since it was built.

 We were there to capture this amazing moment (2019) and you can refer to our Aerial, Drone video in which you can see Asprokremmos Dam Overflowing.